 Shooting in National Parks

 Most shooting does indeed take place on private land within ‘national parks’. but, you might reasonably ask, surely ‘national parks’ are owned by the nation, or at least managed for the benefit of the nation’s people.
 Or even the nation’s wildlife?
 That would fulfil those two statutory purposes, right?
 Think again.
 As the website of the Peak District National Park states, “More than 95% of land in the National Park is in private ownership.
 The National Park Authority has no legal or statutory role to regulate shooting other than on land it owns, which comprises between 4-5% of the National Park”.

 The vast majority of the land in the Peak District NP is privately-owned.
 But the law is the law, regardless of who owns the land, right?
-You’d hope so, but the northern part of the Peak District NP, known as the Dark Peak, is actually so bad for illegal persecution of birds of prey that the RSPB released a damning report in 2018 called ‘Peak Malpractice’ which highlighted the problem.
+You’d hope so, but the northern part of the Peak District NP, known as the Dark Peak, is actually so bad for illegal persecution of birds of prey that the RSPB felt compelled to release a damning report in 2018 called ‘Peak Malpractice’ which highlighted the problem.

 Wildlife in ‘national parks’

 And while traps and snares are legal here in the UK, that doesn’t mean they are somehow animal welfare friendly.
-A recent report from Revive (a coaliton for Grouse Moor reform in Scotland) titled ‘Untold Suffering‘ “documents the extent to which animals are being killed and subjected to negative welfare impacts to ensure grouse stocks are kept artificially high to be shot for entertainment.”
+A recent report from Revive (a coalition for Grouse Moor reform in Scotland) titled ‘Untold Suffering‘ “documents the extent to which animals are being killed and subjected to negative welfare impacts to ensure grouse stocks are kept artificially high to be shot for entertainment.”
 That includes in our ‘national parks’.

-Alongside the removal of vast numbers of native animals, our national parks aren’t protecting natural habitats in many instances either.
+Alongside the removal of vast numbers of native animals, our ‘national parks’ aren’t protecting natural habitats in many instances either.
 Fences and tracks (to allow shooters to drive up to shooting butts, for example) criss-cross ‘remote’ areas.
-Sheep graze out natural vegetation (stripped hills led to George Monbiot coining his now-famous description ‘sheepwrecked‘).
-Widescale burning of moorland is also routine in many of our ‘special places’.
-Red Grouse, farmed for the gun at industrial levels in many of Scotland’s and northern England’s ‘national parks’ (often as many as 325 grouse per sq km, around 20 times the natural level), prefer a mix of heather growth throughout their lives, so the land is regularly torched, roasting “reptiles, small mammals, insects and tree seedlings”.
+Huge numbers of sheep graze out natural vegetation (stripped hills led to George Monbiot coining his now-famous description ‘sheepwrecked‘).
+Widescale burning of moorland is also routine in many of our ‘special places’: Red Grouse, farmed for the gun at industrial levels in many of Scotland’s and northern England’s ‘national parks’ (often as many as 325 grouse per sq km, around 20 times the natural level), prefer a mix of heather growth throughout their lives, so the land is regularly torched, roasting “reptiles, small mammals, insects and tree seedlings”.